Narshe1412/Code-Institute-Interactive-Frontend-Algorithms/README.md

 - As a user, I want to be able to see different tables of algorithm efficiency, so I can pick the best suited to my project.
 - As a user, I want to be able to run different benchmarks for predefined algorithms, so I can be certain that the results adjust to my specific use case.
-- As a user, I would like to be able to use my very own data sets or algorithms so I can compare with the predefined ones and have a clearer picture of my options.

 ### Wireframes